dynamsoft-docs/barcode-reader-docs/programming/features/barcode-scan-region.md

 ## Multiple Region Specification

-If you need to specify more than one ROI, the only way is to use a JSON template.
+If you need to specify more than one ROI, you have to use a JSON template.
 Furthermore, you can even configure different barcode-decoding parameter settings for each region.
 Read more on [RuntimeSettings and templates](use-runtimesettings-or-templates.md#json-templates):

 ```json
 {